The Species Recovery Trust comprises a small team of specialist staff and a network of volunteers and experts across the country

-Dominic Price is one of the UK's foremost species conservation experts with over sixteen years experience in the field.
-He formerly worked on Plantlife's species recovery programme, as well as stints working for conservation organisations across the world.
-He is also an accomplished botanical tutor, running courses for a wider range of organisations.
-Dominic makes regular appearances in the media to talk about conservation issues.
+Dominic Price is one of the UK's foremost species conservation experts, with over two decades experience in the field.
+He set up the Species Recovery Trust in 2012 and formerly worked for a range of conservation organisations across the world.
+He is also an accomplished botanical author and tutor.

 Dr Charlotte Carne - Programmes Manager

-Charlotte completed a PhD on the conservation of orangutans and chimpanzees, in particular focusing on the potential effects of climate change and disease.
+Charlotte completed a PhD on the conservation of orangutans and chimpanzees, exploring the potential effects of climate change and disease.

-She manages several of our conservation programmes, and is our volunteer coordinator.
+She manages several of our conservation programmes, focussing on invertebrate species in the south of England.